-08 Jan Top 5 Cybersecurity Facts, Figures, Predictions, And Statistics For 2021 To 2025
+08 Jan Top 10 Cybersecurity Predictions and Statistics For 2023

-What you need to know about the trillion dollar cyber economy over the next 5 years
+What you need to know about the trillion-dollar cyber economy over the next 5 years

 – Steve Morgan, Editor-in-Chief

-Northport, N.Y. – Jan.
-8, 2021
+Northport, N.Y. – Dec.
+10, 2022

-Cybercrime Magazine extrapolates the top 5 market data points from our research in order to summarize the cybersecurity industry through 2025.
+Cybercrime Magazine extrapolates the top 10 market data points from our research in order to summarize the cybersecurity industry through 2025.

 Although the numbers listed below have been featured and quoted (with attribution to us as the source) by hundreds of major media outlets, vendors, academia, governments, associations, event producers, and industry experts — the material is all original research which first appeared in reports published by Cybersecurity Ventures.

 1. Global cybercrime damage predicted to hit $10.5 trillion annually by 2025.

 If it were measured as a country, then cybercrime — which is predicted to inflict damages totaling $8 trillion USD globally in 2023 — would be the world’s third-largest economy after the U.S. and China.

 Cybersecurity Ventures expects global cybercrime costs to grow by 15 percent per year over the next three years, reaching $10.5 trillion USD annually by 2025, up from $3 trillion USD in 2015.
 This represents the greatest transfer of economic wealth in history, risks the incentives for innovation and investment, is exponentially larger than the damage inflicted from natural disasters in a year, and will be more profitable than the global trade of all major illegal drugs combined.